ryunenhage/godot-debugger-error-logger/README.md

 ## Why?

+The reason is to smoothly convey the contents of the debugger tab to LLM.
 By default, Godot's file logging feature (`file_logging/enable_file_logging=true`) only captures console output (stdout/stderr), but **does not log the errors shown in the Debugger's Errors tab**.
 This plugin solves that problem by directly accessing the Debugger's error tree and saving all errors to a log file.

 No more copy-pasting errors manually!